karel-burda/timers/README.md

 In order to use the `timers`, it's only the `include` directory that matters.
 Just make sure that the header search path is pointing to the `include` directory located in the root directory.

-On systems that are using GNU compilers, you may need to link POSIX pthreads.
+On some systems, you may need to link POSIX pthreads.
-The project is using it in the build of example and unit tests using CMake: cmake-helpers/pthreads.cmake
+The project is using it in the build of example and unit tests using CMake: pthreads.cmake(../blob/develop/cmake-helpers/pthreads.cmake)

 TODO: Some most simple code in here